scheissegalo/YoutubeDownloader/README.md

 # YoutubeDownloader
-Detects youtube links in clipboard, downloads and converts to MP3 all in one go
+Detects youtube links in clipboard, downloads and converts to MP3 all in one go.
+Linux x64 only.

 ## Features
 - Gui